Home / Third Party Tools / Padlet / How to make and share padlets (institutional license)

 Freeze’ padlet board This setting prevents further interaction with the padlet (for example, posting and commenting), but allows students to continue viewing the padlet.
 This setting is useful when you no longer want to monitor the padlet i.e. the activity has finished but you wish students to retain viewing access without making further posts, comments, reactions etc. You can set a future date to freeze your padlet using ‘Automations‘.

-Submission‘ linkA submission request allows anyone with the link to post to a board without first visiting the board.
+Submission‘ linkA submission request allows anyone with the link to post to a padlet without first visiting the board.
 This feature is especially helpful to prevent students from seeing others’ posts before submitting their own.
-This link respects the ‘School-only’ share setting; requiring user authentication before granting access.

-Breakout linkIf you want students to collaborate on a section of a padlet, without posting on the rest of the board, then send them a breakout link.
-This link respects the ‘School-only’ share setting; requiring user authentication before granting access.
+Breakout linkIf you want students to restrict students to collaborate on a section of a padlet, without seeing the rest of the board, then send them a breakout link.

 5. What next?